Ehrlichia: Evolution

-E. ruminantium
+Ehrlichia ruminantium

 The evolutionary changes in the outer membrane proteins have led to the emergence of new strains that can infect a larger variety of hosts.
 Heartwater, caused by E. ruminantium, is a prevalent tick-borne disease of livestock in Africa and the Caribbean, but also threatens the American mainland.
 Three strains have arisen from this species due to evolutionary change in their genomes.
-When sequencing their genomes,e many active genomic modifications have occurred, such as high substitution rates, truncated genes, and the presence of pseudogenes and tandem repeats.
+When sequencing their genomes, many active genomic modifications have occurred, such as high substitution rates, truncated genes, and the presence of pseudogenes and tandem repeats.
 When analyzing substitution rates between the three strains in 888 orthologous coding DNA sequences, three coding DNA sequences were biased towards nonsynonymous substitutions that affect phenotype.
 In contrast, 181 coding DNA sequences were biased towards synonymous substitutions, which do not affect phenotype.
 This indicates that selection pressure to maintain protein function existed, and this selection acted against the nonsynonymous mutations.

-E. canis
+Ehrlichia canis

-E. canis is a small, obligate-intracellular, tick-transmitted, Gram-negative α-proteobacterium.
+Ehrlichia canis is a small, obligate-intracellular, tick-transmitted, Gram-negative α-proteobacterium.
 This species is responsible for the globally distributed canine monocytic ehrlichiosis.
 E. canis also shows evolution in its complex membrane structures and immune evasion strategies.
 These evolutionary features are derived traits that do not show up in the previous lineages, which may indicate that these features may have contributed to a fitness advantage that kept this lineage going.
 Unique glycoproteins and major outer membrane proteins can be expressed variously using 25 different genes.
 The glycoproteins are important targets of the host immune response, attachment to the host cell, and other features in the immune response.
 The more outer-membrane protein genes that can be expressed, the higher the chance the organism can avoid being recognized by the host's immune system.

 Also, reductive evolution is present in E. canis.
 The genome has had a severe loss of metabolic pathway enzymes compared to its ancestors.
 Reductive evolution in obligate intracellular pathogens is usually the direct result of genetic drift in small populations, low recombination rates, and high mutation rates.
 The host metabolic pathway enzymes take control of the functions lost due to reductive evolution, and this contributes to its need for a host.
 Natural selection may not be the reason for small genomes.